NarenderTumu/H1B-employer-data-analysis/Files/Analysis/Readme.md

 </table>

 we have variables that are numeric, character and integer.
-Let’s convert some of the variable to use them for analysis
+Let’s convert some of the variables to use them for analysis

 ``` r
 # converting the Fiscal_Year, NAICS variables from numeric to factor